 Vincent Coughlin, prosecuting, told the jury: "We say these two decided to take matters into their own hands.

-"Shortly before midnight they made their way to Hastings Street together."'Intended to harm'
+"Shortly before midnight they made their way to Hastings Street together."

 Mr Coughlin said another young man saw Mr Lynam in a scuffle with Mr Urquhart, who went to the ground.

 The witness said he then saw Mr Younis deliver what he thought were punches to Mr Urquhart, who managed to stagger down the street before eventually collapsing.

 "He had been stabbed in the heart and, despite the efforts of the police and paramedics, he died within a short distance of where he lived," said Mr Coughlin.